ehne/issue-card/README.md

 the api can only handle 5k requests an hour. that is the limit set by the github api.

 ## Deploy your own:
 to make your own cool version of this card, just press the button bellow and deploy it to vercel.
+You will also need to create a github personal access token and save it in your vercel environment variables under `PAT`.
+This token should have access to only the public repo scope, that is all it needs.